bagder/http2-explained/it/part8.md

 Google has publicly [announced](https://blog.chromium.org/2015/02/hello-http2-goodbye-spdy.html) that they will remove support for SPDY and NPN in Chrome in 2016 and they urge servers to migrate to HTTP/2 instead.

 ### 8.4.2.
-“The protocol is only useful for browsers”
+“E' un protocollo utile soltanto ai browser”

 This is sort of true.
 One of the primary drivers behind the http2 development is the fixing of HTTP pipelining.
 If your use case originally didn't have any need for pipelining then chances are http2 won't do a lot of good for you.
 It certainly isn't the only improvement in the protocol but a big one.